deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

     * If they earn their Eagle rank tonight, what do they intend to do to repay Scouting, their unit and its leaders?
     * Who has been the most influential person in their Scouting career?
     * Is there anything Scouting did not give them that they feel could be beneficial to the program to help other young scouts develop?
-4. Ask them pertinent questions about his project.
+4. Ask them pertinent questions about their project.
 The Board should make sure that a good standard of performance has been met.
     * How did they find out about the need?
     * Ask them to walk the Board through the project from beginning to end.
         * The planning phase